Information for students applying from the USA

 My family wants to visit me in London, do they need a visa?

-This depends on their passport, length of stay, and plans while travelling.
+This depends on their passport, length of stay and plans while travelling.
 They can use the UK government website to check if and what visa they need.
-The UK government has announced a plan to gradually roll out Electronic Travel Authorisation (ETAs) from 2024, requiring travellers to apply online prior to travel, including US citizens.
+The UK government has announced a plan to roll out Electronic Travel Authorisation (ETAs) from 2024, requiring travellers to apply online prior to travel, including US citizens.
+US nationals travelling to the UK on or after 8 January 2025 will require an ETA.
+Applications open from 27 November 2024.
 Please check the government website before travelling.

 How can I fund my studies at London Met?